Nigerian soldier goes berserk, kills superior officer in Borno

 Musa said the incident occurred when the soldier approached the officer who was standing in front of the Unit’s Headquarters making a phone call.

-He said that the soldier is in custody undergoing investigation while the general situation in the unit remained calm.
+The army explained that the family of the deceased had been notified and that the soldier was already in custody undergoing investigation.

-According to him, the remains of the deceased officer has been evacuated to 7 Division Medical Services and Hospital.
+According to him, the deceased officer had been evacuated to 7 Division Medical Services and Hospital.

-“Investigation into the case has since been instituted to determine the circumstances that led to the unfortunate incident.
+It was learnt that the soldier had shot dead his adjutant, Lt.
+Babakaka Ngorgi, for allegedly refusing to give him a travel pass to enable him resolve his inability to access his salary account, which had been frozen for about eight months.

+The private was said to have fired some rounds at the officer, who was making a phone call in front of the unit headquarters on Wednesday.